 Experience: Since 2004, Donna Nasr has managed multi-million/billion dollar bid and proposal efforts within the Federal Government contracting arena.
 Most of these contract efforts involve simulation training services for our United States Military.
 Ms. Nasr manages proposal teams made up of Business Executives, Veterans, FBI Agents, U.S. Border Patrol Agents, US Marshals, and First Responders as subject matter experts.
 During her career, a common thread of conversation remains the same.
 Our Veterans and First Responders need a means to help them transition from services, need to get away, and need camaraderie in order to discuss issues.
 Once finding out about the suicide rate in 2016, Donna's dream began to do something to help.
 Creating and building Warriors2US Foundation is an effort to Answer the Call to give back to those who Serve and Protect U.S. Now, Warriors2US enables everyone to be a part of the effort to do something and help.

 Director of Veteran Affairs

-Dominic Brezo is in the United States Navy Reserves as a Seabee.
+Experience: Dominic Brezo is a retired United States Navy Reservist as a Seabee.
 Mr. Brezo was deployed to Japan, Afghanistan and Kuwait.
 Mr. Brezo will be connecting with various In Service and retired veteran communities to expand awareness of our Warriors2US services.
-When not on active duty, Mr. Brezo is the President of his successful excavating equipment rental business called N5 Equipment Rental.
-He also has a T-shirt production company out of his home.
+Now that he has retired from service, Mr. Brezo is the President of his successful excavating equipment rental business called N5 Equipment Rental.
 Mr. Brezo also works with a local excavation company as a heavy machine operator.
 Dominic donated his silk screen print shop equipment to help Warriors2US launch a print shop services business.

 Call to reserve a spot at the Warriors2US camp for a weekend to up to a week